 By far biggest argument in favor of HappyFresh is their fast delivery times.
 If you place an order at 5.30pm, you can select 6pm to 7pm of the same day as a delivery slot.
 In addition, they allow deliveries to be scheduled as late as 10pm to 11pm.
 In short, HappyFresh offers the smoothest order process of the supermarkets I tried.

 One trick to save a bit of money with HappyFresh is to make use of a cashback offer: Right now, you can get a THB 100 credit and a 4% cashback on all your future HappyFresh orders.
 This is not only a lot better than the usual ‘free delivery’ coupons that HappyFresh tends to hand out – it also can be used in combination with them!

-How it works: Visit the DeeDee Cashback website and sign up using the code CHERRYONTOP (You’ll receive a small financial compensation if you use this code).
+How it works: Visit the DeeDee Cashback website and sign up using the code ‘CHERRYONTOP’ (don’t type in the quotes).
 This will get you a THB 100 sign-up bonus and another THB 20 credit on top of that within 48 hours.
 Once you’re signed up, you can go to the HappyFresh page on DeeDee Cashback and click on the “Go to Store and Earn Cashback ››” link before shopping as usual on HappyFresh.
 You can then use the code ‘6VsSp’ (don’t type in the quotes) to get free delivery on your first order.

 Every time you’ll go through the DeeDee site before buying on HappyFresh, you’ll end up getting a part of your purchase refunded.
 It works out to be roughly the same amount that HappyFresh adds as a surcharge to product prices, so you basically get the convenience of HappyFresh at nearly the same prices you pay in-store.